StanChart reassures on capital in face of 'challenging' 2014

 In contrast, profits in Hong Kong, its biggest market, jumped 16 percent to $1.9 billion, or 28 percent of the total.

-Sands is streamlining and reorganising his bank to combat the new era of lower growth and to "refresh and sharpen" its strategy to better serve some sectors and product groups and mid-sized companies.
+Sands is streamlining and reorganizing his bank to combat the new era of lower growth and to "refresh and sharpen" its strategy to better serve some sectors and product groups and mid-sized companies.

 (Writing by Carmel Crimmins; Editing by David Holmes)